prasadsatamharness/aepsdk-places-ios/README.md

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)

-To add the AEPPlaces Package to your application, from the Xcode menu select:
+To add the AEPPlaces package to your application, from the Xcode menu select:

-`File > Swift Packages > Add Package Dependency...`
+`File > Add Packages...`

+> **Note**: the menu options may vary depending on the version of Xcode being used.

 Enter the URL for the AEPPlaces package repository: `https://github.com/adobe/aepsdk-places-ios.git`.

+For `Dependency Rule`, select `Up to Next Major Version`.

 Alternatively, if your project has a `Package.swift` file, you can add AEPPlaces directly to your dependencies: